AI Prompts for Commerce Engine

 Requirements:

-- Use sdk.catalog.searchProducts({ query: { q: searchTerm } })
+- Use the public accessor for search: storefront.public().catalog.searchProducts({ query: { q: searchTerm } })

 - IMPORTANT: Search returns Items (SKUs), not Products — each result has product_id and variant_id